prechelt/typecheck-decorator/README.md

 - Both of these are subclasses of  ``tc.TypeCheckError``.

-- If an annotation is used that does not fit into the categories described above, a ``tc.TypeCheckSpecificationError`` will be raised.
+- If an annotation is used that does not fit into the categories described above, a ``tc.TypeCheckSpecificationError`` will be raised at function definition time.

 7 Efficiency considerations